yyanghly/COMP3340_GroupProject/SAC_Discrete/README.md

 ## Overview

-This GitHub repository contains the work for the COMP3340 course's group project.
+This directory contains the work for the COMP3340 course's group project.
 This repo focuses on the implementation of Discrete Soft Actor-Critic algorithm.

 ## Installation

 It is recommended to create a new conda environment to run the project.

 ```
 conda create -n SAC python=3.7